-There are thousands of species of shrimp in the world that contribute to a $9 billion commercial market.
+There are thousands of species of shrimp in the world, many that contribute to a $9 billion commercial market.
 Loosely classified, there are pink, white, brown and red shrimp.
 Now there’s one more: Plant-based shrimp.
 But don’t choke on your scampi yet.

 New Wave Foods announced on Thursday $18 million in new funding led by New Enterprise Associates and Evolution VC Partners.
 Tyson Foods invested in the 5-year-old company in 2019 and is a minority parnter.